 List for discussion of the theory and application of mathematical and statistical techniques useful in the context of maintenance and reliability (for example of industrial plant), for publicising relevant meetings, and for e ncouraging dialogue between academics and engineers in industry.

 The list supports researchers who are developing techniques to map political party policy preferences based on official political party documents (primarily, but not exclusively, party manifestos).
 This field has been developing in political science since the inception of the Manifesto Research Group within the European Consortium of Political Research in 1979.
+This list has been retained 07/08/14.
+Existing subscribers may access archives, the list won't accept any new posts or subscribers.

 An unmoderated distribution list discussing teaching and learning of post-calculus mathematics.